david-drew/OV_Python_Docs/md/openvino_docs_IE_DG_Memory_primitives.md

 ## Examples

-1. You can define a blob with dimensions {N: 1, C: 25, H: 20, W: 20} and format NHWC with using next parameters:
+1. You can define a blob with dimensions {N: 1, C: 25, H: 20, W: 20} and format NHWC with using these parameters:
 <pre><code>C++
   InferenceEngine::BlockingDesc({1, 20, 20, 25}, {0, 2, 3, 1}); // or
   InferenceEngine::BlockingDesc({1, 20, 20, 25}, InferenceEngine::Layout::NHWC);
 </code></pre>

-2. If you have a memory with real dimensions {N: 1, C: 25, H: 20, W: 20} but with channels which are blocked by 8, you can define it using next parameters:
+2. If you have memory with real dimensions {N: 1, C: 25, H: 20, W: 20} but with channels which are blocked by 8, you can define it using next parameters:
 <pre><code>
   C++
   InferenceEngine::BlockingDesc({1, 4, 20, 20, 8}, {0, 1, 2, 3, 1})